dfleury/silenceplease/README.md

 This average is continuously recalculated in function of the noise variation.

+After a warning, it waits 10 minutes to the next analysis of noise.

 Creative Commons license OK!? **Be free to use, improve and share! =)**